 Bachelor of Science in Psychology and Human Services Completion Program

-The Bachelor of Science in Psychology and Human Services is a bachelor's completion program.
-Individuals with an AA or AS degree from an accredited college or university can apply to study for their Bachelor’s degree in a work friendly two-year full-time or three-year part-time program.
-The degree program is a blended model with a combination of online courses and 1-2 Saturdays per month for an on-campus course.
+The Bachelor of Science in Psychology and Human Services is a bachelor's completion program offered through a blended model with a combination of online courses and 1-2 Saturdays per month for an on-campus course.
 The program is designed in a cohort model so that students have a learning group that accompanies them throughout their matriculation.

 William James College seeks to assist students in further developing their careers and to add to their competitiveness for more rewarding and better paying careers in mental health and human services.
 This program seeks to contribute to developing a diverse work force as the entire community benefits when providers are from the many communities that comprise our country.

 - Outstanding Faculty offer academic advising and career mentoring.

 - Our program can be completed while working full time.

 - We offer a supportive learning environment with academic support services.